France, Germany mull EADS pact post-Daimler - paper

-PARIS The French and German governments have started talks on whether to maintain their shareholder pact at EADS EAD.PA once German auto maker Daimler (DAIGn.DE) sells its entire stake in the aerospace and defence group, French daily Les Echos reported.
+PARIS Nov 12 The French and German governments have started talks on whether to maintain their shareholder pact at EADS once German auto maker Daimler sells its entire stake in the aerospace and defence group, French daily Les Echos reported.

 The talks between France and Germany are expected to conclude within a month, the newspaper said on Monday.